Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 > completequest TG03

 ---

 # Mod Issues.

 ## Outlaw Refuges.

 * The stores contain static items which can't be stolen
 * Several beds have owned markers
-* Several objects (e.g. training dummies) are not interactable and should be
+* Several objects (e.g. training dummies) are not interactable and should be.

+---

 ## Bathing

 If bathing in very cold water, it can kill you before the animation finishes.

 Work around: don't take a bath in cold water ;)

+---

 ## When I equip my Backpack I get a pouch/book/holder/carpet appearing at my feet